grom358/drupal-procedural-to-object-oriented/slides.md

 * Detect old D7 code and flag errors which point people off to the relevant change notice(s).
 * The goal is to hit the most widely-used hooks and ensure there's detection logic for them.

+Note: To help migrate modules from Drupal 7 to 8, Acquia have created Drupal Module Upgrader.
+It will help detect old drupal 7 code and flag errors that point to the relevant change notice.
+The goal is to detect the most widely-used hooks and give you information about them.

 ---

 ## Pharborist